 There are two situations in which instructors may want to use data from their own class:

 There are several ways this can be done.
-One way, is that the class proceeds as usual.
-Towards the end of class, students are informed about the study and are asked to indicate to a third party whether the instructor may use their work for research purposes.
+One way is that the class proceeds as usual.
+Students are informed about the study and are asked to indicate to a third party whether the instructor may use their work for research purposes.
 The instructor collects the work.
 After class ends and grades are in, the third party tells the instructor which assignments may be used in the research.
 A variant is that the third party receives all the work (or copies of it) and provides the instructor with deidentified work of students who agreed to participate.
 Students must be advised of this process before they agree to participate.

-Giving extra credit in one’s own class is problematic.
+Giving extra credit in one’s own class may be problematic.
 It is discouraged by the IRB and instructors are urged to find participants outside of their own classes.
-Extra credit cannot be offered in such a way that it privileges one group of students (those who can or want to participate in research) over another (those who cannot or do not want to.)
+Extra credit cannot be offered in such a way that it privileges one group of students (those who can or want to participate in research) over another (those who cannot or do not want to).